 The Seven Gates Of Jambala

-It's been ages since I posted any box art so let's end this dry run with something from my ST shelf...
-The Seven Gates Of Jambala was released in 1989 by Grandslam thanks to lots of talented sceners from Thalion.
-I actually bought this a few years ago and paid handsomely too.
-Not only is it Thalion, but it was sealed so in pristine condition: opening it was immense especially when I got close and breathed in that trapped 80s air...
+The Seven Gates Of Jambala was released in 1989 by Grandslam thanks to many talented sceners at Thalion.
+I bought this a few years ago and paid handsomely too.
+Not only because it's by Thalion, but it came sealed and in pristine condition: opening it was immense, especially when I got close and breathed in that trapped 1980s air...
 Mmm!!

 There are some big names associated with this platformer, which I'm sure many will recognise from the ST's demo scene.
-These talented sceners sure knew how to get the most from the ST to prove just what this awesome machine was capable of when programmed by people who didn't make excuses and got this beast to grunt hard!
+These talented scenes knew how to get the most from the ST and prove what this computer is capable of - when programmed by people who didn't make excuses.
+Sadly, as with Enchanted Land, this is another that looks and sounds better than it plays.
+Don't get me wrong, the basic mechanics are good but there's something "off".
+I don't like how he shoots plus the momentum/slippy floors are weird.
+Especially when at the edge of a tight platform!

 - SCREENSHOTS -